 “Down that road, so and so is buried, but you can’t go that way unless you are prepared to ford the river and a handful of streams.”

 We came first to Historic Camden and the Revolutionary War Visitor Center.
 Dr. Kibler recognizes a familiar face, a fella he met at the previous Carolina Cup, they talk Sir Archie.
-Back in the car, it’s a quick drive to our true destination.
-We roll by Monument Park on Laurens, Boykin Park on Chesnut Street, and marvel at the historic estates.
-The walkways were not paved, this is horse country.
+Back in the car, it’s a short drive to where we’re really headed.
+We roll by Monument Park on Laurens and Boykin Park on Chestnut, taking in the grand estates along unpaved paths.
+This is horse country.

 On arrival at Holly Hedge (I must name my house), we are met by our gracious hosts with the time-honored manner of the South.
 This storied estate, steeped in the legacy of the “Immortal 600,” also known as the William E. Johnson House, was previously owned by a horse breeder by the name of Marion duPont Scott.
 We get the lay of the land.